-Young Artists In Service serves people of all ages and walks of life.
-Although, teenagers are the heartbeat of the program, Young Artists In Service also serves many young children who attend our offerings and are given an opportunity to experience themselves as artists while engaging with friendly and responsible teenage role models.
+The Young Artist In Service program is for teens ages 13-18.
+Although teenagers are the heartbeat of the program, Young Artists In Service also serves many young children who attend our community offerings and are given an opportunity to experience themselves as artists while engaging with friendly and responsible teenage role models.
 Additionally, adults who volunteer with Young Artists In Service often rediscover their creative abilities.
 This mixed age group provides opportunities for participants to simultaneously become students and teachers.

 These amazing youth, led by gifted artist and teacher Jean-Pierre (JP) Verdijo, have completed beautiful and uplifting murals at Casa Marianella, Austin Children’s Shelter, Refugee Services of Texas and Multi-Cultural Refugee Coalition.